CometVisu/CometVisu/doc/manual/en/colab/index.rst

     With uncertainties regarding the error can first in `KNX-User-Forum <https://knx-user-forum.de/forum/supportforen/cometvisu>`__
-    or at `Gitter <https://gitter.im/CometVisu/CometVisu_DE>`__ ask for help.
+    or at `Gitter <https://gitter.im/CometVisu/CometVisu>`__ ask for help.

 Bug reports with log files
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-As of version 0.11.0, there is an additional way to make troubleshooting easier for developers and to improve the bug reports.
+Beginning with version 0.11.0, there is an additional way to make troubleshooting easier for developers and to improve the bug reports.
 Users can record the behavior of the CometVisu and provide a so-called log file (preferably attached to the issue as an attachment).